 * denotes places that have some element of dancing (either at the table or after dinner)

-- Mila: my go-to spot for dinner with girlfriends; difficult to get a rez last minute, so make yours in advance.
+This is my go-to spot for dinner with girlfriends but you should be warned that it’s difficult to get a reservation last minute.
+To ensure you get it, try to make a rez as far in advance as possible.
 I typically just book through OpenTable (and I believe they open reservations about a month out.)

-- Swan*: one of my favorites for a date night or group.
-Great crowd and consistently good food.
-The cocktail lounge upstairs, Bar Bevy, is a vibe for after dinner drinks.
+Swan is one of my favorite spots for a date night or for going out with a group.
+There is always a great/fun crowd and the food is consistently good.
+The cocktail lounge upstairs, Bar Bevy, is also a major vibe for after dinner drinks.

-- Villa Azur: similar as above; I know a lot of people who love it & have been multiple times.
-Good for a “night out” vibe
+Similar as the above; I know a lot of people who love going to Villa Azur and have been multiple times.
+If you’re hoping for a “night out” vibe, this is a good place to head.

 Best Upscale Restaurants for Dinner in Miami